Skip to content

 1.3 Clear Redis

-Clearing Redis will not cause issues with the operation of DataFlux Func itself.
-However, running business code may depend on data in Redis, so please confirm carefully before proceeding.
+Clearing Redis will not cause problems for the operation of DataFlux Func itself.
+However, running business code may depend on data in Redis, so please confirm before proceeding

 • Outside the container